unm-escape/escape2022/README.md

 Aug 16: Geophysical survey across a fluvial system; afternoon visit to CARC and introduction to HPC systems

-Aug 17: seismology, group projects
+Aug 17: seismology; group projects

 Aug 18: Group projects all day